Shobu Yarlagadda and Prasad Devineni

 Yarlagadda Naga Sobhanadri and Devineni Srinivas Saiprasad, popularly known as Shobu Yarlagadda and Prasad Devineni are an Indian film producer duo.
-They founded Arka Media Works, a film production company known for its works in Telugu cinema and Telugu Television Programs and Shows.
+They founded Arka Media Works, a film production company known for its works in Telugu cinema and Telugu television shows.
 Their notable productions include Vedam (2010), Maryada Ramanna (2010), the Baahubali film series (2015–2017) and Uma Maheswara Ugra Roopasya (2020).
 Yarlagadda and Devineni have together garnered two National Film Awards, two state Nandi Awards, three Filmfare South Awards, two SIIMA awards, one Zee Cine Awards Telugu and a Saturn Award.

 Early life

 Shobu Yarlagadda was born in Gudivada in Krishna District, Andhra Pradesh.
 He graduated in Civil and Environmental Engineering from Andhra University in 1992.
 He graduated in Agricultural Engineering from Texas A&M University in 1995.
 For over a year and a half, he worked as an Air Resources Engineer in Greater Los Angeles Area for California Air Resources Board.
 In 2001, he established Arka Media Works with Prasad Devineni.

 Shobu Yarlagadda is the son-in-law of veteran director K. Raghavendra Rao.